sagemath/sage-archive-2023-02-01/src/doc/en/developer/portability_testing.rst

   <https://github.com/sagemath/sage/tree/develop/.devcontainer/portability-Dockerfile>`_);
   note that these are multi-gigabyte images, so it may take a while.

-- As part of the "postCreateCommand", it installs additional system packages to support VS Code and for development.
+- As part of the "onCreateCommand", it installs additional system packages to support VS Code and for development.

-- Then, as part of the "postStartCommand", it bootstraps and configures the source tree and starts to build Sage from source, reusing the installation (:envvar:`SAGE_LOCAL`, :envvar:`SAGE_VENV`) from the prebuilt image.
+- Then, as part of the "updateContentCommand", it bootstraps and configures the source tree and starts to build Sage from source, reusing the installation (:envvar:`SAGE_LOCAL`, :envvar:`SAGE_VENV`) from the prebuilt image.